Will be available soon.

 - ☐ Criminal offences (GDPR article 10)

-Depending on the services delivered under the Agreement, the Data Processor may process the relevant types of personal data, including the following:
+Depending on the services delivered under the MSA, the Data Processor may process the relevant types of personal data.

 1 Microsoft’s list of sub-processors and processing locations is available here